donwhit/fpc-socket-class/README.md

    Domain(Usually PF_INET)
    Type(SOCK_STREAM, SOCK_DGRAM,  SOCK_RAW)
-it has properties to manipulate these fields it has the socket fuction and the bind function it has a state mechanism - needs to be developed further error mechanisms need to be developed further
+it has properties to manipulate these fields it has the socket function and the bind function it has a state mechanism - needs to be developed further error mechanisms need to be developed further